Funding maximum: $4,000

 Staff, graduate students, and community partners can be team members but cannot serve as team leads.
 Participation of community partners is strongly encouraged.
-Partners may be community-based nonprofits, government entities, corporations, unions, health facilities or Cornell-based organizations that facilitate external partnership.
+Partners may be community-based nonprofits, government entities, corporations, unions, health facilities or Cornell-based organizations that facilitate external partnerships.
 There is no restriction on the geographic location of the partnership.

-Projects that have not previously received Engaged Curriculum funding will receive priority.
+Projects that have not previously received Engaged Curriculum Funding will receive priority.

 Funding for course grants will not exceed $4,000.
 All budget lines must be justified.
-Applicants should make their case for the use of funds most appropriate to their need.
+Applicants should make their case for the use of funds most appropriate to their needs.
 Please note that grantees might not receive their full budget request.